Consensys/secureum-diligence-bootcamp/day2/exercise1/README.md

 Translate the following property into a scribble annotation.
 Make sure that the contract can be instrumented, compiled, and all tests pass successfully.

-1. Its always true that for each recipient, the `dispersed` amount is always less than or equal to the total fraction that is owed to them.
+1. It's always true that for each recipient, the `dispersed` amount is always less than or equal to the total fraction that is owed to them.

 ## Part 2: `if_updated`